02 Jun Water Heater Repair and Buying Guide(Last Updated On: April 12, 2018)

 Many homeowners enlist the help of professional plumbers to maintain their water heating systems if they are uneasy about taking care of such an important family appliance.
 Additionally, it’s wise to call in a professional if you’re unable to pinpoint the precise problem your water heater is experiencing or if you’re not comfortable attempting repairs on your own.
 A professional plumber can also offer recommendations for the best type of water heater for your home’s needs and determine whether it is more economical for you to repair your existing unit or if it’s time for a replacement.

 One of the major distinguishing characteristics of hot water heaters is their energy efficiency.
 It’s a good idea to consider high-efficiency models, because water heaters are the second highest source of energy usage in homes.
 Look for the Energy Star rating on your next water heater purchase because these certified water heaters save energy and often perform better with more reliability.
-Energy Star water heaters use less energy than standard models, which saves you money on your utility bills and helps to protect the climate.
+Energy Star water heaters use less energy than standard models, which saves you money on your utility bills.
+Plus, reduced energy helps protect the climate.

-Don’t forget to measure your existing water heater and the amount of space you have, versus the new water heater and the amount of space it will require.
-Storage water heaters that hold the same amount of water are rarely the same size as older models because of increased insulation and other improvements.
+Finally, don’t forget to measure your existing water heater and the amount of space surrounding your water heater.
+Compare your new water heater and the amount of space required for installation.
+Storage water heaters that hold the same amount of water are rarely the same size as older models.
+Frequently, newer models require less space because of increased insulation and other improvements.
 Various models differ in height and width, even if they hold the same number of gallons.
 Image via Flickr by brianc.

 Other water heater features to consider when purchasing a new water heater include:

 - Warranty – Most water heaters include warranties of anywhere from three to 12 years.
-It’s usually recommended that homeowners purchase water heaters with the longest warranty available, which offers more protection should your unit malfunction within a few years.
+Experts recommend that homeowners purchase water heaters with the longest warranty available, which offers more protection.

 - Drain valve material – Some water heaters have plastic valves while others have brass.
 It is better to choose a model with brass drain valves because they are more durable than plastic.